intersective/app/docs/workflows/auth-workflows.md

 # Authentication Workflow

-This documentation explains the workflow related to authentication process.
-Including the code execute steps, and the APIs that are used etc.
+This documentation explains the workflow of the authentication process.

 ## Login Workflow

 - Use Login API to authenticate user.
   - Login API will return a list of App stacks that the user is in.
   - Each stack includes url for core, graphql, chat-api etc.
-  - Store stacks info in to the local storage to use in experience switcher page.
+- Store stacks info into the local storage to use in experience switcher page.
 - Redirect the user to the experience switcher page.
 - Send requests to core url for each stack to get the list of experiences for the user.
 - Once user selected an experience, store the related stack info in local storage for future requests.

 ![Login Workflow](login.drawio.svg)

-### code execute steps
+### Code logic

 1. User enter username and password and clicks on login button.
 1. Make API request to Auth service login method. `authService.login`.